nodejs/web-server-frameworks/README.md

 ## How to Join

-If you'd like to be listed as a team member, open a PR adding yourself to the list below along with a few words on how you are planning to contribute to the team's efforts.
+Please refer to the [Team Membership](./GOVERNANCE.md#team-membership) section of the Governance document for information on how to join this working group.

 ## Web-Server Frameworks Team Members